Why is there a gap payment?

 Loans exist for unexpected expenses in the forms of personal loans, mortgage equity and credit cards.
 These loans are typically secured by property ownership.
 Your capacity to repay a loan needs to be carefully considered in light of your prognosis.
 The Australian Securities & Investments Commission’s MoneySmart website provides a guide to the golden rules of borrowing https://www.moneysmart.gov.au/borrowing-and-credit/borrowing-basics

-Paying your surgical fee in installments
+Paying your surgical fee in instalments

 I do not offer this option to patients.
 I have done so in the past but too many patients took advantage and failed to repay what they owed.
 This also created clinical care problems because patients would avoid follow up appointment and compromise their care.
 That is why it is important that I am not involved in providing instalment payment options and encourage patients to explore borrowing from reputable lenders.